Body Paint (song): Critical reception

 For NME, Erica Campbell wrote, "[Body Paint] may conjure up all the stirring emotions from ‘TBH&C’ but the riveting track is proof that the band have no issue creating something otherworldly, even when the subject matter is far closer to earth."
 Wren Graves of Consequence thought that "Despite Turner’s previous remarks that this album will be 'louder,' [Body Paint] suggests that they're still interested in beauty over bangers".
 Matt Mitchell of Flood Magazine noted the track "Finds frontman Alex Turner exploring the open spaces of his own vocal range, opting for a lush falsetto mixed with a tenor croon draped in orchestral strings", and described "Body Paint" as "Anthemic and stadium-esque, as its slow-burn melodies transform suddenly into gigantic, pulsing guitars."
 Robert Oliver of Metro found the song "featured the unexpected hallmarks of smooth soul acts from the 1970s: silky and sensual vocals from Alex Turner, lush and sweeping string flourishes, and an intimate and seductive rhythm section", and compared it to the earliest works of Minnie Riperton, The Stylistics, and Isaac Hayes.

 Accolades

+The song has been nominated for Best Alternative Music Performance at the 66th Annual Grammy Awards.